 Sabreena Britt, Education Coordinator is also a Project WET certified Instructor and Facilitator.
 CWA often partners with others organizations to host and run Project WET teacher workshops, where teachers receive a Project WET certification, curriculum guide, classroom materials and more resources.

 Upcoming Project WET Workshops- Click Here

-Find out about upcoming workshops or request a workshop by contacting, Sabreena Britt, Education Coordinator at firstname.lastname@example.org or (916) 648-1406 ext.
+Find out about upcoming workshops by clicking the links above or request a workshop by contacting, Sabreena Britt, Education Coordinator at firstname.lastname@example.org or (916) 648-1406 ext.
 102

 The Federal Junior Duck Stamp Program has a curriculum for teachers to use in the classroom.
 It is focused on wetland and waterfowl conservation and hits state, national and EEI standards.
 It is designed for grades 5-8 with adaptations for K-4 and 9-12.
 It is free and accessible here for teachers: http://www.fws.gov/juniorduck/curriculum/educatorsguide.html

 Coloring Sheets for Junior Duck Stamp Art Contest Practice and Drawing Samples (developed by high school art students through our Wildlife Art Camp)

 Water Quality Lab

 See Nature Journaling, Wetland Objects, and Wetland Crossword under Marsh Madness activities